Students conduct original research under the supervision of faculty members. The end product is an honors thesis.

 Length: about 5 pages.

 Your proposal should cover:

 By the end of the semester, you should have produced a detailed outline of your research plans and methods.

 The final proposal is structured like the preliminary one, but more detailed and polished.
-Detailed feedback will be provided by our advisor and by another student.
+Detailed feedback will be provided by your advisor and by me.

 By the last day of classes, you should submit a revised draft that addresses these comments.

 Length: 15–20 pages.
 PDF files only.

 A thesis presents original research.
 It will typically cover:

 There is no prescribed length.
 This is entirely dictated by what you need to say.
 PDF files only.